-- Increase clear fluids (non-alcoholic), such as water, licorice root tea, broth, fruit juices, etc.
+- Drink more fluids (non-alcoholic), such as water, licorice root tea or hot tea with honey, broth, fruit juices, etc.

 - Get extra rest.

-- Saline gargles (1/2 teaspoon salt dissolved in 8 oz. of warm water).
+- Salt water gargles (1/2 teaspoon salt dissolved in 8 oz. of warm water).

 - Sore throat lozenges (Cepastat, N’Ice, Sucrets, etc.) or hard candy dissolved in the mouth.